danriti/moleskine/the-right-stuff/README.md

 Wow.

-Not only did our scores jump considerably, but our time to first render (via DOMContentLoaded) has improved significantly!
+Not only did our scores jump considerably, but our time to first render (DOMContentLoaded) has improved significantly!
 However, it looks like defer loading has some side effects, so let's dig deeper.

 #### 5. Leverage browser caching